Home | Saltwater Flies | Fly Tying Materials | Saltwater Fly Fishing Accessories

 Anglers surfing the web often wonder what really goes on here at Saltwaterflies.com, especially when considering purchasing flies or materials from us the first time.
 Here's the scoop on what we're all about...

-As saltwater fly fishing and tying in the United States grew in popularity during the nineteen-nineties, many excellent tiers began developing patterns to match conditions in areas that they fished.
-A tradition of matching the prevalant baitfish and invertebrates, and paying close attention to details like balance and sink rate began to create the same kind of tradition that trout fly tiers have enjoyed for many years - noticing the sublte patterns in nature, and recreating them as flies that would fool discerning fish.
-The list of tiers who developed useful patterns during this period are too numerous to mention, but tiers like Bob Popovics, Glen Mikkleson, Page Rogers, and Capt.
-Johhny Glenn stand out as examples of New England tiers who influenced tying styles throughout the world.
+As saltwater fly fishing and tying in the United States grew in popularity during the early nineties, many excellent tiers began developing patterns to match conditions in areas that they fished.
+A tradition of matching the prevalant baitfish and invertebrates, and paying close attention to details like balance and sink rate began to create the same kind of tradition that trout fly tiers have enjoyed for many years - noticing the subtle patterns in nature, and recreating them as flies that would fool discerning fish.
+The list of tiers who developed useful patterns during this period are too numerous to mention, but tiers like Bob Popovics, Glen Mikkleson, Capt.
+Johhny Glenn, Bob Veverka, and more stand out as examples of New England tiers who influenced tying styles throughout the world.
 Please let it be known that we do not wish to omit any other fine tiers from due credit - dozens of other fine fly tiers working during this period also had a profound effect on the development of saltwater fly styles that continues to this day.